magento/devdocs/guides/v2.1/cloud/project/project-conf-files_routes.md

 ### Routing a non-mapped domain

-You can route to a system that is not mapped to a domain using the dot (\.) to separate the subdomain.
+You can route to a system that is not mapped to a domain using a dot (\.) to separate the subdomain.
 For example, a project with an `add-theme` branch routes to `http://add-theme-projectID.us.magento.com/`.

 If you define a `http://www.{default}/` route, the route becomes `http://www.add-theme-projectID.us.magento.com/`.